cscutcher/cscutcher.github.io.pelican/content/Blog/why-im-a-remote-working-fantatic.md

 **In summary remote working allows me to work happier, harder, more efficiently with less personal and financial cost.**

+{% img fig-right {filename}/images/ex-60.jpg 200 200 At home I use the wonderful EX60 %}

 Remote working can change the world
 ===================================